 You can use canned pumpkin puree for this recipe, or you can use fresh pumpkin if you're feeling really ambitious.
 Here's a tutorial on how to make homemade pumpkin puree.

 Learn how to easily cut squash in our quick tutorial.
 The instructions are for butternut squash, but they apply to any sort of hard winter squash, including sugar pumpkin.
 Bake for a bit longer than instructed — you should be able to pierce through the squash easily with a knife.

 To make these gluten-free, simply substitute your favorite gluten-free flour mix for the other flour.
 Omit the 2 teaspoons baking powder and substitute 1 teaspoon xantham gum.

 Vegan Pumpkin Chocolate Chip Muffins

-- 2 cups light spelt or whole wheat pastry flour
+- 2 cups whole wheat pastry flour or light spelt flour

 - 2 teaspoons baking powder